oengmengthong/GithubUsersApp/README.md

 # GitHubUsersApp

 A SwiftUI iOS app that lists GitHub users using the GitHub REST API.
-Includes infinite scroll, real-time search from the API, favorites using SwiftData, and detailed user profiles.
+Includes infinite scroll, real-time search from the API, favorites using SwiftData, detailed user profiles, and deep linking to open profiles directly.

 ---